 The Russian spirit is a lot different than that in some decadent Democracy or some third-world country.
 In some liberal place, they would tow you and then gouge you on the retrieval costs to make their point - their point being that they can gouge you.
 In an impoverished country, they might boot you or tow you your maybe just let it slide.
 Whatever.
 That's how things work.
 They probably won't have the equipment handy or, frankly, the desire or the need to do anything more.

 Well, in Russia, they do things in a big way.
 You mess with them, they mess with you.
 They are prepared for this and know how to handle people who do not show sufficient Respect.
 The above video shows how.

-There's also another, even more horrifying possibility: perhaps the car wasn't parked illegally at all.
-Perhaps someone just wanted a car, had a big ol' truck, and decided yours looked appetizing.
+There's also another, even more, horrifying possibility: perhaps the car wasn't parked illegally at all.
+Perhaps someone just wanted a car, had a big old truck, and decided yours looked appetizing.
 Hey, they always had a thing for a '96 Chevy!
-And around those parts, well, people take what they want.
+And around these parts, well, people take what they want.

 Der Arnold is going wild on his youtube account, which is just his name Arnold Schwarzenegger.
 If you are at all an Arnold fan, it is just priceless to suddenly see a new 30-second clip from him where he obviously is playing a role for fun.

 In this clip, Arnold gives his interpretation of a coach explaining what is wrong with your approach to life.
 He sure is getting mileage out of that tank!

 Arnold Schwarzenegger may not be the coolest and the baddest dude on earth, but he's right up there.
 Give his account a look.